Yokai-2510/Kotak-Neo-AlgoBot/README.md

 # Trading-Bot---Kotak-Neo
-A Price Action / Range based Trading Strategy based on Kotak Neo API
+A Price Action / Range based algo trading bot using Kotak Neo API

-Add you own credentials file in this format :
+Add you own credentials in the credentials file in this format :

 # credentials
 consumer_key = ''